 Kinsta’s container-based infrastructure means that every site runs in a private container with its own crontab.
 This means that at Kinsta, we allow our users to add real server cron jobs to each site container.

-If you’d rather use WordPress built-in cron system please see our article on how to create and modify a WordPress cron job.
+If you’d rather use the WordPress built-in cron system, please see our article on how to create and modify a WordPress cron job.

 How to Write a Server Cron